An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name O'Higgins dating from that time include Higgins, Higgin, O'Higgin, Higgans, Higgens and many more.

-First found in County Sligo, where they held a family seat from ancient times.
+First found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they held a family seat from ancient times.
 This distinguished Irish Clann was a branch of the O'Neills, said to descend from a grandson of Niall of the Nine Hostages, the 4th century High King of Ireland and founder of the Uí Neill Clan.

 This web page shows only a small excerpt of our O'Higgins research.
 Another 289 words(21 lines of text) covering the years 1315, 1501, 1595, 1720, 1578, 1659, 1624, 1691, 1659, 1661, 1679, 1670, 1735, 1720, 1801, 1796 and 1818 are included under the topic Early O'Higgins History in all our PDF Extended History products.

 Another 197 words(14 lines of text) are included under the topic Early O'Higgins Notables in all our PDF Extended History products.